CREATE DATABASE name [ [ WITH ] [ OWNER [=] dbowner ] [ LOCATION [=] 'dbpath' ] [ TEMPLATE [=] template ] [ ENCODING [=] encoding ] ]

 Use DROP DATABASE to remove a database.

-The program createdb is a wrapper program around this command, provided for convenience.
+The program createdb is a shell script wrapper around this command, provided for convenience.

-There are security issues involved with using alternate database locations specified with absolute path names, and by default only an environment variable known to the backend may be specified for an alternate location.
+There are security and data integrity issues involved with using alternate database locations specified with absolute path names, and by default only an environment variable known to the backend may be specified for an alternate location.
 See the Administrator's Guide for more information.

 To create a new database:

-To create a new database in an alternate area ~/private_db, execute the following from the shell:
+To create a new database in an alternate area ~/private_db: